bullmoose20/MK-Docs/docs/komet/install/docker.md

 ### Setting up a volume map

-Komet, inside that Docker container, can only see other things *inside the container*.
-We want to add our own files for config and metadata, so we need to set something up that lets Komet see files we create *outside* the container.
+Kometa, inside that Docker container, can only see other things *inside the container*.
+We want to add our own files for config and metadata, so we need to set something up that lets Kometa see files we create *outside* the container.
 This is called a "volume map".

 Go to your home directory and create a new directory: